Hard Disk Recovery Data Recovery Laptop Desktop Head Stack PCB

 Q: I just need one file.
 How much will that cost?

 A: Data Recovery is normally a "All or Nothing" deal.
 If we fix your drive we can access all of your files.
 If we can't fix it, you get no files.
-The only discount you will see is there will be no $5.00 DVD burn charge if we can e-mail you the file.
+The only discount you will see is there will be no return media charge if we can e-mail you the file.
+If your drive is simply reading slowly then the number of files you want recovered could effect the price.

 Q: I just plugged my laptop power supply in my USB drive and smoke came out.
 Can you fix?